jodaf/quilvyn-realms/README.md

 ### Installation

-To use quilvyn-realms, unbundle the release package into a plugins/ subdirectory within the Quilvyn installation directory, then add or uncomment the 'plugins/Realms.js' entry in the PLUGINS definition in quilvyn.html.
+To use quilvyn-realms, unbundle the release package into the plugins/ subdirectory within the Quilvyn installation directory, then append the following lines to the file plugins/plugins.js:

+    RULESETS['Forgotten Realms Campaign Setting using D&D v3.5 rules'] = {
+      url:'plugins/Realms.js',
+      group:'v3.5',
+      require:'v3.5 (SRD only)'
+    };

 ### Usage

-Once the Forgotten Realms plugin is installed as described above, start Quilvyn and choose Forgotten Realms from the Rules menu in the editor window.
+Once the quilvyn-realms package is installed as described above, start Quilvyn and choose 'Forgotten Realms Campaign Setting using D&D v3.5 rules' from the rule sets menu in the initial window.